When will the next page of Weird Luck be posted?

 Wallflower Assassin

 Novel by Andrew.
-Features Max, and takes place several years after the comic (Bianca appears in two brief flashbacks that take place a few years before the comic).
+Features Max, and takes place several years after the comic.
+Bianca appears in two brief flashbacks that take place a few years before the comic.

 Keep reading!
 And if you enjoy Weird Luck, please recommend it to other people with similar good taste, and boost it on social media from time to time!
-For a project like Weird Luck, word of mouth (or word of keyboard) is the number one key to success.
+For a project like Weird Luck, word of mouth (or word of screen) is the number one key to success.

 You can also support our work on Weird Luck by joining the Weird Luck Patreon, following and engaging with us on social media, and buying Weird Luck merch.